hacathon-group/emp-hackfest-2024/readme.md

 ## 🤝 Contributing

-We welcome contributions to enhance the SpaceHack project!
+We welcome contributions to enhance the Lauch Past! project!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## 📜 License